 You also can make up to 6 different user accounts with YouTube TV, which makes it a good choice for families, or housemates who are sharing a subscription.
 You also get a great DVR included with your YouTube TV subscription.

-YouTube TV recently just jumped in price to $64.99/month.
-While this was accompanied with some new features and some new channels, the service has gone up from just $40/month at launch, and it will likely continue to grow in price.
-This isn’t the fault of YouTube TV, though.
+YouTube TV recently jumped in price.
+While this was accompanied with some new features and some new channels, the service has gone up launch, and it will likely continue to grow in price.
+This isn't the fault of YouTube TV, though.
 Cable carriers continue to raise the cost of their programming, so most internet TV services have to raise prices to stay profitable.

-Sling TV is a much cheaper service than YouTube TV if you pick the Sling Orange or Sling Blue subscription, which both cost $30/month.
-Even if you do opt for the Sling Blue + Orange subscription, which costs $45/month, you’ll save money compared to YouTube TV, and gte a lot of the same channels.
+Sling TV is a much cheaper service than YouTube TV if you pick the Sling Orange or Sling Blue subscription.
+Even if you do opt for the Sling Blue + Orange subscription, you’ll save money compared to YouTube TV, and get a lot of the same channels.

-YouTube TV has only one subscription, which will cost you $64.99/month.
-That’s still cheaper than cable, and you get a lot for your money – 70+ channels, compared to the 49+ channels of Sling Orange + Blue.
+YouTube TV has only one subscription.
+It’s cheaper than cable, and you get a lot for your money – 85+ channels, compared to the 50+ channels of Sling Orange + Blue.
 However, if you really want to save money and replace cable on a budget, Sling TV may be a better option for you, as long as it has the channels that you need.

 YouTube TV has the best DVR out of all internet TV streaming services.
 It’s not even close.